Is Rental Income Property the Best Investment in 2018? Is…

 “Housing appears poised to take a leading role in real GDP growth over the forecast horizon for the first time in years, further bolstering our modest-but-solid growth forecasts through 2021,” said Doug Duncan, Fannie Mae’s chief economist.

 See more insight on the major California housing market and Florida housing market forecasts.
 Looking for specific city housing markets?
-See Bay Area housing, Los Angeles housing, San Diego housing, Sacramento housing, Seattle housing, Atlanta housing, Philadelphia housing, Boston Housing, New York housing, Chicago housing, and Miami housing reports.
+See Bay Area housing market, Los Angeles housing market, San Diego housing market, Sacramento housing, Seattle housing, Atlanta housing market, Philadelphia housing market, Boston Housing market, New York housing market, Chicago housing market, and Miami housing market reports.

-Mansion Global in its report says Millennials will drive the market in 2020.
+Mansion Global in its report says Millennials will drive the housing market in 2020.
 4.8 million millennials are reaching 30 years of age, and are ready to buy.
 Many will be moving to the suburbs away from their small city apartments.
-In November you can see Millennial buyer demand has already been building.
+From November, you can see Millennial buyer demand has already been building.

 Kiplinger in its report suggests shortages will grow as builders can’t get financing from banks.
 They point out that housing inventories are down 10% to 30% in many cities.
 They believe prices will rise 6% for the next few years.

 Please do Share this Report on Facebook and Twitter

 According to the National Association of Realtors, sales of existing homes dropped 1.3% from the previous year.
 Home sales were a 5.46 million seasonally adjusted annual rate, a slight drop from December.
 However, Year over year, sales were up 9.6% (almost 500,000 more).

 Median home price for all existing housing types reached $266,300, down about $8000 from December.
 That is the first decline after 94th consecutive month of price rises.